Mr-Bathwal/myProjects/README.md

 # myProjects
-We will start and end stronger
+We will start and end stronger very soon.